-where $\alpha$ is of the order unity \cite{patel}, multiplied by the number of parallel stripes in $CuO_{2}$ plane.
-The impurity scattering rates formula (well-known Landauer conductivity \cite{physreports}), are governed by transmission and reflection against potential scatterers in 1D channels.
-Thus, we can easily deduced \cite{physreports} the scattering rates as,
+where $\alpha$ is on the order of unity \cite{patel}, multiplied by the number of parallel stripes in the $CuO_{2}$ plane.
+The impurity scattering rates formula (well-known Landauer conductivity \cite{physreports}), is governed by the transmission and reflection of potential scatterers in 1D channels.
+Thus, we can easily deduce \cite{physreports} the scattering rates as,

-where $C\simeq\varsigma\frac{1}{\eta}$ is inversely proportional to the mean free path, $\eta$, between impurity scatterings and $\zeta$\ is the number of parallel stripes.
-Therefore, the total scattering rates is the sum,
+where $C\simeq\varsigma\frac{1}{\eta}$ is inversely proportional to the mean free path, $\eta$, between impurity scatterings, and $\zeta$\ is the number of parallel stripes.
+Therefore, the total scattering rate is the sum,